LaCara Biddles

 Knowledge

-Devoting time to advancing my knowledge and education is vital to advancing toward my fullest potential.
-I am a true believer that with knowledge and education we can better serve ourselves and those around us.
+Devoting time to advancing my knowledge and education is vital to supporting you.
+I am a true believer that with knowledge and education, we can better serve ourselves and those around us.

 Authenticity

-The greatest gift we can give this world, is the gift of being our true selves.
-By being who we truly are, we are able to lead by example and inspire others to embrace their true colors and live a life that is most unique and beautiful.
+The greatest gift we can give this world is the gift of being our true selves.
+By being who we truly are, we are able to lead by example and inspire others to embrace their true colours and live a life that is unique and beautiful.

 Respect